Skip to content

 "The good salespeople will get to level two and the great salespeople will get level to level three"

 Don't just take someone's word for it in terms of I want to increase revenue, what happens if you don't hit 10%?
 How much did you grow last year?
 Prepare, you're setting your clear agenda.
-Always steer the conversation and be super transparent in terms of what it's going to happen during the course of the discovery call.
+Always steer the conversation and be super transparent in terms of what is going to happen during the discovery call.
 It's probably around 60 minutes but it completely depends on the value of the transaction or product or service that you're selling.
-Some people will go face to face and have like an in house discovery calls with them.
+Some people will go face to face and have like an in-house discovery call with them.

 Pricing strategy

 Introduce pricing.
-Why never end bring someone to a demonstration until they are familiar or aware of the Hubspot pricing.
+Why never bring someone to a demonstration until they are familiar with or aware of the Hubspot pricing?
 At the end of the discovery call, I may say: have you had a chance to see the pricing page?
-Regardless what they says, I will take them to the pricing page and based on what product and service they're looking at, I will give them an accurate breakdown on the costs.
+Regardless of what they say, I will take them to the pricing page and based on what product and service they're looking at, I will give them an accurate breakdown of the costs.
 If I was buying, I don't want to be left in the dark.
-Always introduce pricing and if the pricing is not a fit, we can either schedule the demo or we'll part ways as friends.
-Easy for them to update, easier for me to opt them out based on whether or not they don't meet the criteria.
+Always introduce pricing and if the pricing is not fit, we can either schedule the demo or we'll part ways as friends.
+Easy for them to update, and easier for me to opt them out based on whether or not they don't meet the criteria.

 The solution presentation or product demonstration

 A solution presentation or demonstration.
-At this stage you've identified to have a problem.
+At this stage, you've identified to have a problem.
 Now it's a case that you can truly begin to sell the solution.
 Focus on the order of the process.
-Someone has a problem, then they're a fit for the solution.
+If someone has a problem, then they're a fit for the solution.
 You’ve added value and handled any questions they have and the structure of it.
 From a services perspective, you may have delivered particular deliverables you need to deliver.

 Make sure the prospect is at the stage where they know exactly what's going to happen.
 Sometimes a question that I may ask if I run a demonstration at the very start, I may say: